-If you’re unsure how to get started posting (blogging) on our OpenLab course site, below is a quick overview:
+If you’re unsure how to get started posting (blogging) on our OpenLab course site, here’s a quick overview:

 *A quick note about categorizing blog posts:

-*Also, you should chat one another up!
+Oh yeah … and you should chat one another up!
 How do you do this?
-By commenting on your classmates’ posts.
-Some more details about this:
+By commenting on your classmates’ posts:

-- You can respond either to the original post or a specific commenter (commenting on someone else’s comments).
+Please note that you can respond either to the original post or a specific commenter!